JonathanWoollett-Light/static-la/README.md

  now both the number of rows and columns are known at compile time.
 This then allows this infomation to propagate through your program providing excellent compile time checking.

 That being said...
-I made this in a weekend, there is a tiny amount of functionality and its ~4x slower than [`ndarray`](https://docs.rs/ndarray/latest/ndarray/) and [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/).
+I made this in a weekend and there is a tiny amount of functionality.

 An example of how types will propagate through a program:
 ```rust